 Metabolic Bone Disease in Reptiles: Prevention & Treatment

-Heads up: This post contains affiliate links.
+📋 This post contains affiliate links.
 If you buy something through them, I earn a small commission at no extra cost to you.
-It keeps the lights on and the kibble bowl full.
-Read the full boring legal stuff here.
+Details.

 Metabolic bone disease, or MBD for those who don't enjoy saying "metabolic bone disease" seventeen times per article, is one of the most common preventable conditions in captive reptiles.
 And yes, I said preventable.